 We developed the name and logo for this elementary school auction, which will be held in the spring and have a "Sound of Music" theme.

 Project Access Northwest needed a web site that could deliver important information to each of its key audiences: Volunteer Physicians, Patients, Community Partners and Donors.
 This vibrant, interactive site helps tell the Project Access Northwest story.

 Julie Mellen wanted a web site that reflected her unique style and approach to her work.
 This simple site integrates some artistic elements that capture her approach.

 Desktop Creations collaborated with Bonnie Blanchard to develop the content for this information-packed site.
 As an author, speaker, flute teacher and performing musician, Bonnie Blanchard has a lot to say to a variety of audiences.
 This site contains section for each of her specialties.
 A monthly newsletter helps drive traffic to her site.

-Desktop Creations developed this web site and keeps it updated with new publications, resident stories and a resident-written blog.
-We help drive traffic to this site through a monthly e-newsletter.
+Desktop Creations developed this web site and kept it updated with new publications, resident stories and a resident-written blog.
+We helped drive traffic to this site through a monthly e-newsletter.

 “Kim is an outstanding writer and graphic designer and a delightful colleague through thick and thin.
 She has high standards for herself and others.
 Clients take pride in the finished products she produces for them because they are strategic, creative and beautiful.”

 “Kim is a resourceful, strategic designer and copy writer with her eye always on the results and how to get there.”

 “Kimberley redesigned our publication at UW's training and development operation.
 We needed a fabulous InDesign format that would serve as template for further editions we'd produce.
 Her results exceeded our expectations and she shared wonderful tips that helped us immensely.”